Wolf3s/xbmc4xbox-python/python/Doc/howto/logging.rst

 When developing a library which uses logging, you should take care to document how the library uses logging - for example, the names of loggers used.
 Some consideration also needs to be given to its logging configuration.
-If the using application does not configure logging, and library code makes logging calls, then (as described in the previous section) an error message will be printed to ``sys.stderr``.
+If the using application does not use logging, and library code makes logging calls, then (as described in the previous section) events of severity ``WARNING`` and greater will be printed to ``sys.stderr``.
+This is regarded as the best default behaviour.

-If for some reason you *don't* want this message printed in the absence of any logging configuration, you can attach a do-nothing handler to the top-level logger for your library.
+If for some reason you *don't* want these messages printed in the absence of any logging configuration, you can attach a do-nothing handler to the top-level logger for your library.
 This avoids the message being printed, since a handler will be always be found for the library's events: it just doesn't produce any